Supernatural Festival: 2009

 On 26 April 2009, Supernatural Festival hosted some of the best rock, dub, reggae and alternative acts in Serbia, as well as one acclaimed foreign group.
 Also, over 20 ecological organizations were present at the festival with their own creative programs and workshops promoting environmental awareness.
 The conditions to enter the festival were to bring three aluminum cans and three plastic bottles as well, and recycle them at the festival gates.
 The alternative way was to buy the ticket at the affordable price of 400RSD.
 Educational and music program for children started at 9AM offering them a chance to learn more about recycling and other environmental issues.
 The regular program started later that day with workshops covering the topic like recycling, waste management, renewable energy with practical demonstrations, nylon art and many more.
 The main stage, run entirely with biodiesel fuel, hosted the headliners for the Supernatural 2009.
 English group Dub Pistols.
 Following artists performed at main stage and "disko livada" that day: Rambo Amadeus, Eva Braun (band), Jarboli, Veliki Prezir, Shiroko, Vlada Janjić, Gordan Paunović, Banana Rave, Funky Šljiva, Indie Go!, Idemo na Mars, Leontina Vukomanovic, Bill Brewster, Irie FM, Miško Plavi, Tijana T, Braća Burazeri, DJ Peca, Dečiji hor "Čarolija" children choir and many more.
 Products such as organic food, wooden nest boxes and biodegradable carrying bags were available at the festival shop.
 Over 20,000 visitors gathered to support to bands and festival.

 2010

-The Supernatural Festival for the year 2010 was held on 25 April, at the same traditional place Košutnjak, Belgrade near the historic landmark Hajdučka Česma.
-Some of the most prominent regional organizations in the domain of ecology, natural environment and renewable energy announced their presence at the Supernatural Festival 2010.
-On November 7, 2009, Supernatural Festival announced an open-call public competition for the most original architectural solution for festival pavilions.
+The 2010 Supernatural Festival was held on 25 April, at the traditional Košutnjak, Belgrade location, near the historic landmark Hajdučka Česma.
+Some of the most prominent regional organizations in the domains of ecology, natural environment and renewable energy participated in the Supernatural Festival, 2010.
+On November 7, 2009, The Supernatural Festival announced an open-call public competition for the most original architectural solution for festival pavilions.
 Each solution was to employ new, affordable, biodegradable materials, sustainable design and green technologies.
-Several workshops were to be held regarding the topic green architecture topic.
+Several workshops were to be held regarding the topic of green architecture.